 Facebook itself needs no introduction.
 However, the world's largest social media platform isn't quite the same as it was a few years ago.
 Here's an overview of some of the biggest changes.

 - Changes in the newsfeed algorithm.
 In 2017, Facebook announced changes to the algorithm with a shift towards favouring social over business content.
 This was done partly in response to accusations that deceptive political content had influenced the 2016 election in the United States.
 The changes, however, apply to users worldwide.
 The main consequence from the standpoint of businesses is that it's now harder to get your sponsored content seen by your followers.

 - The growth of Stories.
 The Stories feature was introduced by Snapchat and later picked up by Instagram and Facebook.
 Stories have become one of the most popular features on both of these sites.
 As TechCrunch recently reported, Facebook Stories now has 500 million users, a significant chunk of the site's overall membership.
 There are now a variety of advertising options that can help you get the most out of this feature.

 - Updates to Messenger.
 Some of the recent changes to Facebook's popular Messenger app are especially relevant to therapists and holistic practitioners.
 There's a new booking appointment interface that will make it faster and more seamless for customers to book sessions.
 There are also more options for advertising on Messenger.

 - Changes to video ranking.
 Videos make up a growing percentage of Facebook's content.
 In May, Facebook announced changes to the video ranking algorithm.
 They will continue to prioritise original videos over those shared from other sites.
 Along with this, they'll favour videos that keep viewers engaged and that are at least 3 minutes long.

-Tips to Profit From Facebook in 2019
+Tips to Profit From Facebook

 Here are some of the best Facebook marketing strategies to connect with your clients on Facebook.